DanielCoutoVale/Dependencies/IP.md

 ## Learnability

 Statistical parsers often rely on the sequence of word classes/features to determine 1) which word depends on which (**attachment**) and 2) which role the tail word plays relative to the head one (**labeling**).
 This means that a linguistic description that results in less attachment options and less labeling options for the same sequence of word classes will be learned with less data than a linguistic description that results in more options.
-Taking this into consideration, let us take a look at five most frequent attachment and labeling options (**anchors**) that exist for a tail adjective in ITTB dev corpus.
+Taking this into consideration, let us take a look at the five most frequent attachment and labeling options (**anchors**) that exist for a tail adjective in ITTB dev corpus.

 A-Frequency |R-Frequency |Tail class  |Head class  |Dependency
 :----------:|:----------:|:----------:|:----------:|:----------: